Ben-0-mad/YT-TMS-Finder/README.md

 The necessary code was already available, I just made them work together.

-## Credits to:
+## Credits:
-- The makers of youtube-dl
+- Credit to the makers of youtube-dl
-- Itspoma, the creator of the audio fingerprinting and recognition code.
+- Special thanks and credit to Itspoma, the creator of the audio fingerprinting and recognition code.

 ## How to set up (please read)